malte-laukoetter/Laborus/README.md

 |name|the name of the ability|""|
 |cooldown|amount of seconds between uses|0|
 |potionEffect|adds a potion effect to the player|{amplifier=0, duration=1, potionType="minecraft:speed", particles=true, ambiance=false}

+### Translation

+A Documentation of the Translation Settings and which variables are available can be found in the [Github Wiki](https://github.com/Lergin/Laborus/wiki/Translations) or on [Sponge Ore](https://ore.spongepowered.org/Lergin/Laborus/pages/Translations)